 I have a script that I’d like The Realm to consider for production, but it doesn’t need a reading.
 Can I still submit to the Scratchpad Series?

 Unfortunately, no. For the Realm, it’s as important that we get to know you as a playwright as it is to get to know your play, and we generally only produce writers we’ve already worked with in some way.
 We’ve started The Scratchpad Series specifically to create more opportunities to start new relationships with more writers.

 Are there any limitations on the type of work I can apply with?

-At this time we don’t consider one person shows.
-Writers can apply with musicals to the Scratchpad Series as long as at least half of the members of the team—lyricist, bookwriter and/or composer–identify as early-career.
+Scratchpad scripts must be full-length.
+(As a guideline, this generally means 60+ pages and/or 60+ minutes of stage time) Also, at this time we don’t consider one person shows.
+Musicals are accepted as long as at least half of the members of the team—lyricist, book writer and/or composer–identify as early-career.